No events today

 Time especially for seniors to get one-on-one help with technology, community resource navigation, and traditional library reference.

 Do you knit, crochet or sew or are you a beginner looking for a start?
 Join us for a weekly meetup and bring your ideas or current projects.
 We will have lessons for beginning knitters with long-time beloved resident Cleary Donovan.
 Materials and tools provided.
+Events start promptly.
+Please double check your destination to arrive on time to enjoy the program.

 We can help you understand and use computers and other technology.
 You will get help with software issues like email, Microsoft Office, etc. or get troubleshooting help with your laptop or phone.
 Come in and let us help you learn.